Sinomicrurus macclellandi

 Sinomicrurus macclellandi, commonly known as MacClelland's coral snake, is a species of venomous snake in the family Elapidae.
-The species is endemic to southern and eastern Asia.
+The species is native to southern and eastern Asia.
+There are three recognized subspecies.

 Etymology

 The specific name, macclellandi, is in honor of John McClelland, a physician and naturalist, who worked for the East India Company.

 Description

-S. macclellandi is a small snake, about 40–80 cm in total length (including tail), and has a thin body.
+Sinomicrurus macclellandi is a small snake, about 40–80 cm in total length (tail included), and has a thin body.
 Dorsally, it is reddish-brown, with thin, black cross bars, and its belly is creamy white.
 The head is small, round and black in color, with a broad, creamy white transverse band, and black outlines at the middle of the head.
 The dorsal scales on the body are smooth, and they are arranged, at midbody, in 13 parallel longitudinal rows.

 Geographic range

-S. macclellandi is found in northern and northeastern India, Bangladesh, Bhutan, Nepal, northern Myanmar, Thailand, Vietnam, central and southern China (including Hong Kong, Hainan, north to Gansu and Shaanxi), Taiwan, and Ryukyu Islands (Japan).
+Sinomicrurus macclellandi is found in northern and northeastern India, Bangladesh, Bhutan, Nepal, northern Myanmar, Thailand, Vietnam, central and southern China (including Hong Kong, Hainan, north to Gansu and Shaanxi), Taiwan, and the Ryukyu Islands (Japan).
 It is also found in Laos.
+It has been recorded from elevations of 150–2,483 m.